Loft conversion with large rooflight

 Uncertain about your heat pump installation?

-If you're unsure whether your proposed heat pump installation aligns with permitted development guidelines, you can seek confirmation by applying to your local authority for a lawful development certificate (LDC).
+If you're unsure whether your proposed heat pump installation falls under permitted development guidelines, you can seek confirmation from your local authority by applying for a lawful development certificate (LDC).

 If your LDC application is deemed 'lawful’, you can proceed with confidence knowing that your plans comply with guidelines.
 If it’s deemed 'unlawful,' the local authority will detail where your proposals are noncompliant.
 At this point, you can either modify your plans or apply for planning permission.